bzigterman/bzigterman.github.io/projects/weather.md

 - 37°
 - Cloudy
-- 76% humidity
+- 80% humidity
-- 19 mph wind
+- 16 mph wind
 - 100% cloud cover
 - 32 AQI O3 🟩
 - 12 AQI PM2.5 🟩
 - 0.09 inches of rain in the past 24 hours
-- 0.03 inches of rain expected in the next 72 hours
+- 0.3 inches of snow and 0.09 inches of rain expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>